cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 - Expand: Behaves as a pseudorandom function wherein the first argument is the key.

-The functions specified in {{kdf-ids}} achieve these properties.
-Moreover, for DH-based KEMs, HPKE assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{GAP}}.
-The DH-based KEMs specified in {{kem-ids}}
+All AEAD algorithms are assumed to have IND-CPA (indistinguishable under chosen plaintext attacks) and INT-CTXT (ciphertext integrity) security.
+For DH-based KEMs, HPKE assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{GAP}}.
+(Security analysis for general KEMs has not yet been completed.)

-also achieve these properties.
+The functions specified in {{kem-ids}}, {{kdf-ids}}, and {{aead-ids}} achieve these properties.

 HPKE has several security goals, depending on the mode of operation, against active and adaptive attackers that can compromise partial secrets